spartan782/ELK-stack-deployment-py/README.md

 **BRO CPU's** will pin 60% of available physical cores and leave the rest for suricata, netsniff-ng and the OS.
 This also requires a minimum of 4 Physical cpu cores, as 3 pinned cores are the fewest possible to pin.

+**BRO CONFIGERATIONS**
+1. Bro local cluster (Utilizes only local CPU's and pf-ring to run bro)
+2. Bro Cluster (Utilizes local CPU's and Remote CPU's and pf-ring to run bro, _requires bro user that can ssh remotely to other bro machines-)

 **ES NODES** will default to 40% of the nodes becoming Master/Data (MD) nodes, and the other 60% being Data (D) nodes only.
 It will always default to creating atleast 2 MD nodes so that splitbrain effects will be avoided.